Opening: Thursday, September 20, 2018, 7 pm

 Supporters: With generous support of the Peter and Irene Ludwig Foundation, Terra Foundation for American Art, Stiftung der Sparda-Bank West

-Installation views, Photos: Ludwig Forum Aachen/ Carl Brunn
+Installation views, Pattern and Decoration, Photos: Ludwig Forum Aachen / Carl Brunn